-Placed in a preferred environment (good soil) the tree knows what to do.
-Can it be nurtured through fertilization?
-Yes, and knowledge of pruning techniques that enhance production is essential, for some trees produce on second year growth of wood.
+Placed in a preferred environment (good soil) the tree what it was meant to do.
+Can it be nourished through fertilization?
+Yes, and a knowledge of pruning techniques that enhance production is essential, for some trees produce on the second-year growth of wood.

 How would you make a tree bad?

-That does not even sound right, to a farmer that is counter productive, as a majority of a farmers time is spent fighting against influences that can cause a tree to go bad.
-If I wanted to harm a tree, or purposely kill it, then I merely need to withhold water.
-A lack of water will stress the tree, impacting the fruit and production, and if prolonged and severe enough the tree will not recover from the stress, and die.
+That does not even sound right, to a farmer that is counterproductive, as a majority of a farmers time is spent fighting against influences that can cause a tree to go bad.
+If I wanted to harm a tree, or purposely kill it, then a simple method would be to withhold water.
+A lack of water will stress the tree, impacting the fruit and production; and, if the drought is prolonged and severe enough the tree will not recover from the stress, and die.
 Isn’t death bad enough?

 How does this relate?

-Obviously it does because Jesus presented it.
+Obviously, it does because Jesus presented it.
 Have you not read that in the life of the believer, the word of God is the water.
 Now picture putting yourself under a self-imposed stress, because of a lack of water.
-How far do you have to push the limits of non-watering (in a plant, removal of water impacts every aspect of the plants life.
-Each aspect is essential, and taken together over an extended period, a death stroke) before your chances of recovery are maxed out.
+How far do you have to push the limits of non-watering before your chances of recovery are maxed out?
+(In a plant’s life, removal of water impacts every aspect of the plant.
+Each aspect is essential; and, taken together over an extended period a death sentence for the plant.)
 The point here is that stressing a plant is a bad thing, and at minimum causes the plant to wilt until more water comes.
-Now why would you want to intentionally do a similar thing to your own life, and yet we do.
-Most never water ourselves, and if the Holy Spirit shows himself strong anywhere near most, they cry that they want none of that.
+Now why would you want to intentionally do a similar thing to your own life; and yet, that is what we do.
+Most of us, from the standpoint of God’s word, never water ourselves, and if the Holy Spirit shows himself strong anywhere near us, most will cry that they want none of that.

-Are you serious, this was a direct affront to the idea that Jesus was God, and even they understood that only God could cast out a demon.
+Are you serious?
+This was a direct affront to the idea that Jesus was God, and even they understood that only God could cast out a demon.
 This makes me chuckle for people are ignorant enough to say that Jesus never said that he was God.
-If he did not say it then he was demonstrating it, the pharisee had just watched it happen, and they are now confronted by sights that conflicted with and convicted them of their unbelief.
+If he did not say it when he was demonstrating it, the Pharisee’s had just watched it happen, and they are now confronted by evidence that conflicted with and convicted them of their unbelief.

 Calling Jesus “this fellow” is another slap in the face of God.
-Even if you do not wish to attribute his works to God, they knew his name, and evidence alone told them that Jesus was God, as he had stated.
+Even if you cannot attribute his works to God, they knew his name, and evidence alone told them that Jesus was God, just as he had stated.